 NMR Solvent Peaks, both the iOS app and website, have no use for users' personal data.

-Neither the app nor the website are supported by ads or distribution of users' data, and I intend to keep it that way.
+Neither the app nor the website are supported by the distribution of users' data, and I intend to keep it that way.

 This policy is not a legal document.
 I'm not a lawyer.
 But data privacy is something I want to see addressed in any service I use, so I'm addressing it for the service I run.

 Certain information must be collected for the website to run properly:

 These data are stored in server logs in a non-public facing location.

 The app, when users have opted in to sharing information with developers, collects: